About Cracker Barrel Old Country Store®

 By 1981, Cracker Barrel was growing so the company went public with its stock.
 That same year, it was cited in Institutions magazine as one of the nation's foremost growth chains, while Money magazine listed the company as one of the top ten stocks in America.
 Suddenly flush with praise and the loyalty of guests who appreciated homestyle cooking, the company's expansion had even more drive behind it.

 Between 1980 and 1990, 84 stores opened across the country.
 By the end of July 1996, there were 257 Cracker Barrel locations.
-And today, there are more than 600 stores in 42 states, all owned by a company that has no plans for franchising so that we can continue to provide the authentic country comforts that our guests rely on.
+And today, there are 640 stores in 43 states, all owned by a company that has no plans for franchising so that we can continue to provide the authentic country comforts that our guests rely on.
 So even now, the mashed potatoes and biscuits are made from scratch and served with real butter, and the unique items in the gift shop offer genuine value, so Cracker Barrel can continue to uphold Dan’s mission of Pleasing People®.

 Call it nostalgia if you want, but the goal isn't simply to recreate a time gone by – it's to honor it.
 Because the way we see it, the lifestyle of rural America isn't about where you live.
 It's about how you live.